-At the end of 2017/18 the Authority's net worth, as reported on the Balance Sheet, stood at a net asset value of £7.394million.
-When compared to an opening value of £2.247million at the beginning of the year.
-This represents an increase in net worth of £5.147million.
+At the end of 2018/19 the Authority's net worth, as reported on the Balance Sheet, stood at a net asset value of $\pounds 2.133$ million.
+When compared to an opening value of $\pounds 7.394$ million at the beginning of the year.
+This represents a decrease in net worth of $\pounds 5.261$ million.

-31 March 2017 £000 31 March 2018 £000
+31 March 2018 £000 31 March 2019 £000

-Long Term Assets 32,511 36,230
+Long Term Assets 36,230 36,888

-Ascent Loan 16,792 16,848
+Ascent Loan 16,848 16,908

-Net Current Assets (debtors, inventories, less creditors, other liabilities) 4,251 3,608
+Net Current Assets (debtors, inventories, less creditors, other liabilities) 3,608 2,766

-Borrowing (12,072) (12,060)
+Borrowing (12,060) (11,059)

-Pensions Liability (38,130) (36,566)
+Pensions Liability (36,566) (43,180)

-Other Long Term Liabilities and Provisions (1,105) (666)
+Other Long Term Liabilities and Provisions (666) (190)

-Net Assets 2,247 7,394
+Net Assets 7,394 2,133

-Represented by: Usable Reserves 7,658 9,550
+Represented by: Usable Reserves 9,550 8,974

-: Unusable Reserves (5,411) (2,156)
+: Unusable Reserves (2,156) (6,841)

-How can the Authority have experienced such an increase in value when the additional reserves generated by its revenue activities, at £0.955million, account for only 20% of the £5million?
-The answer is a combination of an increase in the carrying value of its non-current assets and a decrease in the Authority's long term pension liability.
+How can the Authority have experienced such a decrease in value when its revenue activities actually generated additional reserves of £0.146million in the year?
+The answer is an increase in the Authority's long term pension liability:

-- Non-current Assets all the property plant and equipment owned by the Authority are professionally valued on a five year rolling cycle to ensure that their carrying value on the Balance Sheet reflects an up-to-date position.
-At the end of 2017/18 the valuation process has resulted in a cumulative increase in the carrying value of the Authority's properties of some £4million. - Pension Liability under financial accounting regulations the Authority's Balance Sheet must show the cumulative net value of its pension scheme if all the assets and liabilities became realisable or payable on the 31st March.
+Pension Liability - under financial accounting regulations the Authority's Balance Sheet must show the cumulative net value of its pension scheme if all the assets and liabilities became realisable or payable on the 31st March.
 While in reality pension schemes continue over generations this snap shot measurement draws attention to any underlying long term strengths or weaknesses.
-The measurements applied to the Council's scheme at the end of 2017/18 reduced the liability reported on the Balance Sheet by £1.5million to £36.57million.
+The measurements applied to the Council's scheme at the end of 2018/19 increased the liability reported on the Balance Sheet by £6.6million to £43.18million.
+The pension valuation is performed on behalf of the Council by suitably qualified professionals guided by statute and best practice.
+Their valuations however represent a snapshot as at 31st March 2019 and reflect the market forces and other valuation factors relevant at that date.

 The value of the pension as reported on the Balance Sheet is a significant liability for the Council.
 However because this liability only falls due over the long term, measures have been put in place that ensure the Authority's continuing financial viability.
 At a national level Government has altered future scheme benefits and entitlements while locally both Council and employee contributions have increased.
 In addition the Authority makes annual lump sum contributions into the fund to further reduce the deficit.
-In 2017/18 the Authority chose to make the next two year's contributions in advance so as to benefit from a cash discount.
-The in-year change in liability shown on the Balance Sheet is broadly in line with the value of the two years paid in advance, £1.354million.

-Both asset and pension valuations are performed on behalf of the Council by suitably qualified professionals guided by statute and best practice.
-Their valuations however represent a snapshot as at 31st March 2018 and reflect the market forces and other valuation factors relevant at that date.